S3-working-group/s3-practical-guide/docs/all.md

 **Principle 7 – Collaborate on Dependencies:** _Co-create and evolve a coherent system to deal with all dependencies, so that you deliver value fast when dependencies cannot be avoided._

-**Principle 8 – Invest in Learning:** _Ensure the people grow competence and skill, so that they develop, their contribution remains valuable and the organization can evolve._
+**Principle 8 – Invest in Learning:** _Support everyone in developing their competence and skill, so that their contribution remains valuable and the organization can evolve._

-**Principle 9 – Intentionally Develop Culture:** _Collaborate on fostering a cooperative culture where people achieve their fuller potential, so that you build and maintain an engaging and productive work environment._
+**Principle 9 – Intentionally Develop Culture:** _Collaborate on fostering a cooperative culture where everyone can achieve their fuller potential, so that you build and maintain an engaging and productive work environment._

-**Principle 10 – Build Shared Mental Models:** _Invest in building shared mental models, so that people can engage in meaningful dialogue about what’s happening and what needs to be done, and in the process deepen their understanding of how the organization works, what it does and why._
+**Principle 10 – Build Shared Mental Models:** _Invest in building shared mental models, so that everyone can engage in meaningful dialogue about what’s happening and what needs to be done, and in the process deepen their understanding of how the organization works, what it does and why._

 ### Two Principles for Orientation